Alcides Escobar had his own personal cheering section in Miami — his son’s youth team

 So it was no surprise that everyone loved the batting practice energy.
 Martinez and General Manager Mike Rizzo laughed when the kids cheered one of Escobar’s lazy flyballs.
 When he lined a homer, the chaperones directed them to cheer some more.
 Escobar jogged over between rounds, taking photos and scribbling autographs.

-At one point, when he was tied up, Gerardo Parra, an Venezuelan outfielder, asked an adult how many signed balls were needed to give everyone a souvenir.
+At one point, when he was tied up, Gerardo Parra, a Venezuelan outfielder, asked an adult how many signed balls were needed to give everyone a souvenir.
 A man shouted “Thirty-eight!” from the third row.

 “Thirty-eight?”
 Parra muttered to himself, grabbing a full box in the dugout.
 “Oh boy.”